oat-sa/taohub-articles/changelogs/frontendchanges.md

 ---

 `core/highlighter` wraps the text nodes found within a selection range with a configurable class.
 Also provide helpers to save and restore the highlights on an content-identical, but different, DOM tree (useful if the markup is destroyed then re-created)
-`taoQtiTest/runner/plugins/tools/highlighter`make use of the highlighter component to provide the test taker with a highlighter tool
+`taoQtiTest/runner/plugins/tools/highlighter`make use of the highlighter component to provide the test-taker with a highlighter tool

 ## Sprint 37